TuragaLab/flyvis/docs/docs/contribute.md

 ## Additional Notes

-- The project uses `pyright` for static type checking.
-Configuration is in `pyproject.toml`.
-- Certain dependencies (like `numba`, `matplotlib`, etc.) have specific version pins.
-Be cautious when updating these.
 - The project includes optional dependencies for development, documentation, and examples.
 Install them as needed.

 For any questions or issues, please open an issue on the project's GitHub repository.